-- 17. (1) Neither the owner nor the skipper of a vessel to which this Part applies may cause or allow the vessel to proceed to sea from any port in the Republic, or to operate at or from a port in or from anywhere else on the coast of the Republic, unless- - (a) there is in force in respect of that vessel an approved marking; and - (b) the vessel has been marked in accordance with subregulation (4) with that marking. - (2) Application for the approval of a marking must be made in writing to the Authority and be accompanied by particulars respecting- - (a) the name, identity number and address of the owner of the vessel; - (b) the type and category of vessel, sufficient to identify it; - (c) any current identification marking issued in respect of the vessel; and - (d) the further matters that the Authority may specify. - (3) Subject to subregulation (7), the approval of a marking remains in force for the period of the certificate of fitness issued in respect of the same vessel, and during that period the display on the vessel of any other identification marking is prohibited. - (4) The owner of a vessel must ensure that the marking approved in respect of the vessel is displayed and continued on the vessel in accordance with the directions of the Authority. - (5) The owner of a vessel must in writing notify the Authority of any change of ownership in the vessel and of any change in the particulars of the owner furnished pursuant to subregulation (2), not later than 14 days after the change occurs, - (6) The owner of a vessel must, without delay, in writing notify the Authority if- - (a) the vessel is permanently withdrawn from service; - (b) the vessel is removed from his or her possession as a result of circumstances other than the sale of the vessel:
+- 18. (1) Neither the owner nor the skipper of a vessel to which this Part applies may cause or allow the vessel to go to sea from any place in the Republic, unless- - (a) there is in force in respect of that vessel an approved marking; and - (b) the vessel has been marked in accordance with subregulation (4) with that marking. - (2) Application for the approval of a marking must be made in writing to the Authority and be accompanied by particulars respecting- - (a) the name, identity number and address of the owner of the vessel; - (b) the type and category of vessel, sufficient to identify it; - (c) any current identification marking issued in respect of the vessel; and - (d) such further matters as the Authority may specify. - (3) Subject to subregulation (7), the approval of a marking remains in force for the period of the certificate of fitness issued in respect of the same vessel, and during that period the display on the vessel of any other identification marking is prohibited. - (4) The owner of a vessel must ensure that the marking approved in respect of the vessel is displayed and continued on the vessel in accordance with the directions of the Authority. - (5) The owner of a vessel must in writing notify the Authority of any change of ownership in the vessel and of any change in the particulars of the owner furnished pursuant to subregulation (2), not later than 14 days after the change occurs. - (6) The owner of a vessel must, without delay, in writing notify the Authority if-